 Introduces students in the Bachelor of Teaching (Early Childhood and Primary)(Honours) and Bachelor of Teaching(Primary)(Honours) programs to the study of science and technology.
 The major strands include physical phenomena, living things, information and communications, the earth and its surroundings, products and services, the built environment and introductory computing.
 It aims to provide students with a good appreciation of science and technology with particular consideration to preparing them to teach the Science and Technology Key Learning Area curriculum to primary school students.
-This course is structured around lectures, tutorials and workshops.
+This course is structured around lectures, tutorials and labs.

 - Semester 1 - 2020